folkertdev/reversible-debugger/bachelor-thesis/thesis.md

         )
 ```

-While the above is easily manipulatable with pattern matching and functions from the `Fix` module, it's impossible to
+While the above is easily manipulatable with pattern matching and functions from the `Fix` module, it is very hard to
 write clear examples in this style.
 Longer expressions need ever more parentheses and in general there is too much syntactical clutter.
-We will get back to designing a better syntax for defining programs in section \ref{free-monad-dsl}.
+We will get back to designing a better syntax for defining programs in Section \ref{free-monad-dsl}.

 ## Multiparty Session Types {#session-types}